taisei-project/taisei/doc/MATH.rst

    .move = move_asymptotic_simple(aim * offset, 5),

 The important piece here is the ``aim * offset`` inside the ``move()`` block.
-Being able to multiply complex numbers by each other means "procedurally" generating danmaku patterns becomes much easier.
+Being able to multiply complex numbers by each other means “procedurally” generating danmaku patterns becomes much easier.
 Multiplying two complex numbers together like this means adding their angles, and in the case of something like ``cdir(M_PI/180 * rng_sreal())``, you can quickly do rotations in your patterns without handling cumbersome matrices.
-In this case, we add some random scattering to the original direction of "shoot directly at the player" contained in ``aim`` with an additional ``offset`` angle.
+In this case, we add some random scattering to the original direction of “shoot directly at the player” contained in ``aim`` with an additional ``offset`` angle.

 Hopefully, you can see now why complex numbers provides several advantages with the slight trade-off of being slightly